Skip to main content

 • The Adolescent Consultation Clinic provides care for complex conditions to adolescents referred by physicians throughout Indiana.

-All fellows will rotate in sports medicine and the Bellflower STD Clinic.
-Electives are based upon fellow interest and time.
-Recent fellow electives have included advanced training in eating disorders and gender health, palliative care, clinical ethics, dermatology, school-based health and substance use disorder.
+Electives are based upon fellow interest, time and future career path.
+Recent fellow electives have included advanced training in eating disorders and gender health, palliative care, clinical ethics, dermatology, school-based health, sports medicine and weight management clinic.

 Research training is an integral part of the fellowship, and may be in clinical research, translational research, basic science or community-based research.
 Fellows’ research training activities include: